denisjo7/eb_log_monitor/README.md

 # EB Log Monitor

 **EB Log Monitor** is a tool designed to monitor the log files of the EB program to check if the bot has missed any important currencies during its run.
+When the script identifies in the log that any of these currencies were left behind, it will notify you on Discord: "Divine Orb", "Mirror of Kalandra" and "Perfect Jeweler's Orb".
+"Exalted Orb" is also monitored, but only shown in the console instead of sending a message to Discord.
 It helps ensure that no high-value currency is missed or left behind by the bot.

 ## How to Use